Skip to content

 ❓ Does Hashtopolis support notifications (e.g. Telegram, Discord)?

-Answer: Yes, Discord and Telegram bot notifications are supported but require manual setup.
+Yes, Discord and Telegram bot notifications are supported but require manual setup.

 File Management